meolar/supertux-wiki/Ideas.md

   particular area (let's call it a goal) then a script is activated, possibly opening a door to a secret area...
 - Ice floe as a game object (might also depend on fluid simulation as game object)

-- **Weak stone**, Only explosions will be able to break these solid blocks.
 - **TNT**, Tux will be able to grab this object.
-It will start ticking and then explodes, when dropped.
+When dropped, it will start ticking and then explodes.
-- **Broken boat**, The boat that goes from ice land to forrest land should be broken, and before Tux can use it, he must fix it somehow, by obtaining some tools like a hammer, saw, sail or something.
+- **Broken boat**, The boat that goes from icy island to rooted forest should be broken, and before Tux can use it, he must fix it somehow, by obtaining some tools like a hammer, saw, sail or something.
 This would create a new sub-objective in the game, which would make the game more interesting.